Pineland, Florida

 Pineland is an unincorporated community and census-designated place (CDP) on Pine Island in Lee County, Florida, United States.
 The population was 466 at the 2020 census, up from 407 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Pineland is located in western Lee County at (26.664274, -82.146106), on the west side of Pine Island near its northern end.
+Pineland is located in western Lee County on the west side of Pine Island near its northern end.
 It is bordered to the north and east by Bokeelia, to the south by Pine Island Center, and to the west by Pine Island Sound, an arm of the Gulf of Mexico.
 The northeast border of the CDP is Stringfellow Road (County Road 767), which runs north–south the length of the island.

 According to the United States Census Bureau, the Pineland CDP has a total area of 2.4 km2, of which 0.07 sqkm, or 2.90%, are water.

 History

 Pineland was the location of one of the largest and oldest native Florida settlements, established at least 2,000 years ago and used by a slowly evolving sequence of cultures.
 The Calusa people inhabited the area for 1,500 years until the arrival of Europeans.
 They called the site "Tampa" or "Tanpa", a name which was accidentally transferred north by European explorers.